joeborunda/api-reference-sample/docs/api-reference-guide.md

 **Tips**:

 * Use preformatted code blocks to make your code distinctive from other text blocks.
 For example, in HTML, use the `<pre>` element; in Markdown, use three backticks.
-* Replace {METHOD} with the actual request method and capitalize all letters.
+* Replace METHOD with the actual request method and capitalize all letters.
 For example, `POST`.
-* In the {request_url} segment, start with a slash character `/` and only provide the URL path (the segment after the hostname).
+* In the request_url segment, start with a slash character `/` and only provide the URL path (the segment after the hostname).
 The base URL can be omitted if you have already documented it in the API overview.
 For example, `/v2/users`.
-* If the {request_url} contains path variables, use a placeholder to indicate the variable name.
+* If the request_url contains path variables, use a placeholder to indicate the variable name.
 The format of placeholders should be consistent throughout the documentation set and conform to your organization's guidelines.
-As an option, you can use snake case characters in curly brace `{}`, delimited by underscores.
-For example, `{user_id}`.
+As an option, you can use snake case characters in curly braces, delimited by underscores.
+For example, `user_id`.
 * Optionally use a different color to make the path parameters easily identifiable.
 * Do not add slash characters `/` at the end.